 Wine rated (2025 guide) 92/100

-Juicy, quite full-bodied for a 2024, with ripe, succulent aromas of plum, blueberry, and blackberry, all framed by lively acidity and firm tannins.
-Good length and no excess alcohol—very well balanced.
+Juicy, with good structure for a 2024, featuring ripe, succulent aromas of plum, blueberry, and blackberry, all framed by lively acidity and firm tannins.
+Good length and no excess alcohol—very well-balanced.

 Guide Hachette des vins